yPhil-gh/Emulsion/README.md

   - [Emulator tips](#emulator-tips)
 - [Can I help?](#can-i-help)

 ## Features
 ### Controllable
-- Your games can be anywhere
+- Your games can be anywhere ;
-- Latest versions of the emulators
+- Latest versions of the emulators ;
-- Fine-tuning of the emulators
+- Fine-tuning of the emulators ;
 - Fully controllable using **game controller, keyboard & mouse**.

 ### Standard
-- One single config file
+- One single config file ;
-- Install a full gaming PC in one command
+- Install a full gaming PC in one command.

 ### Robust
-- One update of an emulator won't break everything
+- One update of an emulator won't break everything ;
 - Emulsion will never forget you game controller config / calibration.
 It-just-works.

 ### Cover art management